canonical/curtin/doc/topics/curthooks.rst

 Access to the storage configuration that was set up is inside the config and is in the format described in :ref:`storage`.

 ..
-TODO: We should guarantee that the presense
+TODO: We should guarantee that the presence
          of storage config v1 in the file OUTPUT_STORAGE_CONFIG.
          This would mean the user would not have to pull it out of CONFIG.
-We should guarantee its presense and format even in the 'simple' path.
+We should guarantee its presence and format even in the 'simple' path.

 To apply this storage configuration, the curthooks may need to:

  * update /etc/fstab to add the expected mounts entries.
-The environment variable ``FSTAB`` contains a path to a file that may be suitable for use.
+The environment variable ``OUTPUT_FSTAB`` contains a path to a file that may be suitable for use.

  * install any packages that are not already installed that are required